MattithyahuData/P11-BMI-Prediction/README.md

 # 🏋 BMI Calculator: Project Overview
 * End to end project researching the effects of BMI and its distribution in gender classes
-* Optimised best performing Supervised Learning algorithms using GridsearchCV to obtain optimum performance
+* Optimised best performing Supervised Learning algorithm using GridsearchCV to obtain optimum performance
 * Built a client facing API using flask
 * Built a client facing REST API using flask web framework
 * Deployed Model in AWS EC2 Instance